BEagle1984/silverback/docs/samples/mqtt/basic-v3.md

 ## Producer

-The producer uses an hosted service to publish some messages in the background.
+The producer uses a hosted service to publish some messages in the background.

 # [Startup](#tab/producer-startup)
 [!code-csharp[Producer.Startup](../../../samples/Mqtt/Basic.ProducerV3/Startup.cs)]